RISP Data Bytes

 Background

 In 1967, there were about 298,976 adults with intellectual and developmental disabilities (IDD) in the U.S. (Haber, 1969).
-Of those, 86,976 (29.1%) lived in state-run IDD facilities of sixteen or more people (Larson et al., 2024).
-Most people with IDD who did not live in institutions lived with family members.
+Of those, 86,976 (29.1%) lived in state-run IDD facilities of 16 or more people (Larson et al., 2024).
+Nearly all people with IDD who did not live in institutions lived with family members.
 Few people with IDD received publicly funded services outside of state-run institutions.

 Key Finding